Today we leave for the famous and fabulous Iguazu Falls.

 Finally, it was our turn to move closer to the seething tide.
 And wow, what a view!
 We were soaked but with stars in our eyes.

 We returned to the station the same way, where we boarded the little train again.
-Head to the other balconies to admire the lower waterfalls.
+The other balconies offer admirable views of the lower waterfalls.

 The big plus for memories…